Funding Your New Life Offshore

 The question to ask is this: How much money do you have to live on?

-In these dispatches every day, I introduce you to places where you could live comfortably on as little as $1,200 or $1,500 a month, maybe less.
+I aim to introduce you to places where you could live comfortably on as little as US$1,200 or US$1,500 a month, maybe less.
 That’s not a big nut… about equal to the average monthly Social Security check.

 But maybe a monthly Social Security check is a far distant possibility for you.
 If you have no other income to count on, is it unrealistic to think about relaunching your life somewhere sunny, warm, welcoming, and adventure-filled?